 Common Criteria EAL 4+ certified, nCipher nShield hardware security modules (HSMs) are the root of trust for Trust Services.

-In short, as approved QSCDs, they enable TSPs to comply with eIDAS Regulations.
+In short, approved QSCDs enable TSPs to comply with eIDAS Regulations.

 And it’s not just in the EU.
 Governments and businesses in other countries are now adopting the eIDAS model to establish trust and legally binding digital signatures.
-To learn more about eIDAS-compliant QES and discover how to deliver remote digital signatures for business continuity visit nCipher and Cryptomathic and register for our webinar: “Fully Digital, Trusted, and Open for Business – Ensuring Continuity of Service with eIDAS Remote Signatures” on 19 May at 1300 CET.
+Visit nCipher and Cryptomathic to get more information on eIDAS-compliant QES and find out how to deliver remote digital signatures for business continuity.

 References and Further Reading